 When you opt for an in-line filter you will need to prepare for an actual installation procedure.
 It is nothing challenging but is definitely time-consuming if compared to putting in any of the other types of fridge filters.

 These units remain outside of the fridge and you need to find a way to seal and strap them there.
 However, we have addressed this exact process below and have made it easier for you to understand.

 Easy to install these bulky filters will give you an excellent quick option.
 Many of them feature activated carbon.
 All you need to do is screw the filter on to the slot.
 There’s no compartment, no lid and nothing is concealed.
 The only thing you want to consider is the size of the cartridge as it might end up being in the way of your food.

 These don’t do anything.
 Well, they actually do.
 Did you know that if you leave your filter compartment empty, water will flow through it and will make a mess?
 That sounds logical, right?

-Well, a bypass filter will help you significantly when you have some another filtration system similar to a whole house one.
+Well, a bypass filter will help you significantly when you have another filtration system similar to whole house filtration.
 In this case, your water will come already filtered to the fridge.
 All you need is an empty cartridge without any media to allow the water to flow through.

 Installing and Maintaining Your Refrigerator Filter

 Now that you are aware of what your filter will do and won’t do, it is only fair if you learned how to mount it.
 Now depending on the type of filter you purchase (covered in the section above), the installation will also vary.
 Most generic refrigerator water filters are of the snap-on/snap-off type.
 There’s no drama there – you simply screw in the filter similarly to a light bulb.